fusillicode/amr-shortcode-any-widget/readme.txt

 == Changelog ==
+= Version 2.1 =
+* Bug Fix - last sidebar registered by theme was being overwritten by the attempt to copy the themes sidebar arguments so that cleverly (hopefully) the shortcode widgets would pick up the same styling.
+Fixed now.
+Now it really does pickup the first sidebars styling - with devasting consquence in twenty-fourteen theme - yes white text on white background is not fun to read.
+But on other themes it works a treat.

 = Version 2 =
 * Shortcode widget id changed so that wordpress will save the shortcode settings per theme.
 * Added Code to auto upgrade, but just in case please check your widgets page.
 Look at the inactive widgets if the widgets are not in your widgets for shortcodes sidebar.